-The types of 911 and 311 calls processed by the OUC's Telephone Reporting Unit (TRU) have expanded.
-Certain non-violent crimes reported to 311 and 911 may not require the dispatch of MPD personnel and may be processed by the TRU instead.
+These types of 911 and 311 processed by the OUC's Telephone Reporting Unit (TRU) have expanded.
+Certain non-violent crimes reported to 911 and 311 may not require the dispatch of MPD personnel and may be processed by the TRU instead.
 These reports will receive the same extensive follow-up that any report taken in-person would receive.

 *The Telephone Reporting Unit also handles Placement Violation returns for CFSA and DYRS facilities reporting returning juveniles who have violated placement orders and has the authority to make addendums to an original report.